Choline: Transport

 In humans, choline is transported as a free ion in blood.
 Choline–containing phospholipids and other substances, like glycerophosphocholines, are transported in blood lipoproteins.
 Blood plasma choline levels in healthy fasting adults is 7–20 micromoles per liter (μmol/L) and 10 μmol/L on average.
-Levels are regulated, but choline intake and deficiency alter these levels.
+Levels are regulated, but choline intake and deficiency can alter them.
 Levels are elevated for about 3 hours after choline consumption.
-Phosphatidylcholine levels in the plasma of fasting adults is 1.5–2.5 mmol/L. Its consumption elevates the free choline levels for about 8–12 hours, but does not affect phosphatidylcholine levels significantly.
+Phosphatidylcholine levels in the plasma of fasting adults are 1.5–2.5 mmol/L. Its consumption elevates free choline levels for about 8–12 hours but does not significantly affect phosphatidylcholine levels.

 Choline is a water-soluble ion and thus requires transporters to pass through fat-soluble cell membranes.
 Three types of choline transporters are known: